 - Parent Category: Corporate

 Your donations to the YMCA of Greater Dayton help people and families in your neighborhood.
-Here are just a few Y spotlight members that your Strong Kids donation helps support, right here in the Miami Valley!
+Here are just a few Y spotlight members that show why the Y is a part of your local community.

 The Daniels Family joined the YMCA three years ago and happily shared their story.
 “We are hardworking parents, just like the majority of the families out there today,” states Carmela, mother of two. “ We initially needed child care for our son, Mekhi, then added to our family last year with the birth of our daughter, Morgan.
 The Y was the perfect answer